drshahizan/HPDP/assignment/submission/ass1/GPS/case_study1a/readme.md

 </p>
 <div align="center">

-_Figure 21: Red colour font_
+_Figure 21: Selecting **red** colour font_

 </div>
 <br>

-16. Click **"Formatting">"Conditional Formatting"** and select the conditional format rules that colour the cells with value **greater than or equal to 65** to denote the passing status.
+16. Click **"Formatting" > "Conditional Formatting"** and select the conditional format rules that colour the cells with value **greater than or equal to 65** to denote the passing status.
+Click **"Done"** to enable the filling of the cells with the defined conditional format rules.

 <p align="center">
     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/GPS/case_study1a/conditional.png" width=200>